The first

 part of this website on quantum mechanics arose from reading the book

 "Quantum Mechanics: The Theoretical Minimum" by Leonard Susskind.
-It
+It covers

 Susskind's